About Design Impact

 MAUD '03, GSD Alumni Council Member

-Riki is an Associate Principal at Populous, a global architectural design firm specializing in creating environments and venues that draw communities and people together.
+Riki is a Principal at Populous, a global architectural design firm specializing in creating environments and venues that draw communities and people together.
 He is an architect and urban designer/strategist specializing in the future of cities with a focus on the psychology of spaces, repairing cities, future-proofing, and solving complex intertwined design issues through urban strategies.

 MUP'97, PhD'02, KSGEE'13, GSD Alumni Council Member